-LY3819469 concentration data will be summarized and analyzed using a population PK approach via nonlinear mixed-effects modeling.

-The relationships between LY3819469 dose and concentration and selected efficacy and safety endpoints may be characterized.
-Additionally, the impact of intrinsic and extrinsic factors, such as age, weight, gender, and liver function on PK and PD parameters, may be examined as needed.
+LY3473329 concentration data will be analyzed using a population PK approach via nonlinear mixed-effects modeling with the NONMEM software.
+The relationships between LY3473329 dose and/or concentration and efficacy, tolerability, and safety endpoints may be characterized.
+Additionally, the impact of intrinsic and extrinsic participant factors, such as age, weight, gender, and renal function on PK and/or PD parameters, may be examined as needed.